Climate change adaptation

 It’s essential that climate change adaptation does not lead to greater inequality.
 In fact, done the right way, taking action on climate change can make us a fairer and wealthier nation.

-Barriers to effective climate change adaptation: submission to the Productivity Commission inquiry (PDF file, 108 KB)
+Barriers to effective climate change adaptation: submission to the Productivity Commission inquiry January 2012 (PDF, 108 KB)